SamWiseman/latin/README.md

     python3 LDA.py config.json

 ## Output
-**.csv**: If a .txt file is designated as the source text, a .csv file will be created that matches each word to a document based on the user's chunking preferences.
+**filename.csv**: If a .txt file is designated as the source text, a .csv file will be created that matches each word to a document based on the user's chunking preferences.
 If the user runs the algorithm again and doesn't wish to change their chunking option, they can save time by designating this .csv as the source instead of their original .txt file.

+**outputname.csv**: A file containing the model legible without the use of the visualization tool.
+In this CSV, each topic has three columns: Word, Count (number of times the
+            word appears in that topic) and Percentage (percentage of that topic that is the given word).
 **.json**: Contains the information that the app's electron-bede companion uses to display visualizations of the algorithm's output.